Laboratory Testing Policies

 - Employer's name

-Laboratory tests which are NEEDED ACUTELY and ARE NOT in BOLD FACE TYPE on the request forms need approval by the Laboratory Medicine Resident on-call at (206) 598-6190 (UWMC paging operator).
-If difficulty is encountered in locating the On-Call Resident, the Chief Resident has a back-up pager and should be called at the above number.
+Some laboratory tests need approval by the LMR on call before ordering.
+Contact the LMR directly at (206) 598-6190 (UWMC paging operator).
+If difficulty is encountered in locating the on call resident, the Chief Resident has a back-up pager and should be called at the above number.